AgileRL/AgileRL/docs/tutorials/mf_pbt/mf_pbt_tutorial.rst

 Rather than evolving the whole population together, MF-PBT splits it into ``n_subpopulations`` subpopulations that each evolve at their **own frequency**: subpopulation ``i`` only evolves every ``evolution_frequency_ratios[i]`` evaluation cycles.
-Keeping several frequencies alive at once counteracts the greediness of single-frequency PBT — the slower subpopulations resist premature convergence, while the faster ones refine promising hyperparameter schedules.
+Keeping several frequencies alive at once counteracts the greediness of single-frequency PBT: the slower subpopulations resist premature convergence, while the faster ones refine promising hyperparameter schedules.

-Each time a subpopulation evolves, its members are ranked by fitness into four brackets — **winners**, **survivors**, **open-for-migration** and **losers**.
+Each time a subpopulation evolves, its members are ranked by fitness into four brackets: **winners**, **survivors**, **open-for-migration** and **losers**.
 Every loser is replaced by a clone of a winner (and only those clones are later perturbed by mutation); winners and survivors are kept unchanged; and the open-for-migration slots may be filled by stronger agents **migrating** in from